100 Years of racetrack legends: 1937 - 1946

 NIZAM’S RING

-Bred by J. A. Mitchell who established Santa Rosa Stud in Longburn in the late 1930’s and became a regular vendor at the national yearling sales from 1939., The filly’s dam , RIngless, was purchased at the 1939 National Sale for 310gns.
-This Nizami filly was purchased by Maurice McCarten, as agent, for F. W. Hughes, proprietor of the Kooba Stud, Narrandera, NSW who later also purchased her sire Nizami..
+Nizam's Ring was bred by J. A. Mitchell, who established Santa Rosa Stud in Longburn in the late 1930’s and became a regular vendor at the National Yearling Sale from 1939.
+The filly’s dam, Ringless, was purchased at the 1939 National Yearling Sale for 310gns.
+This Nizami filly was purchased by Maurice McCarten, as agent, for F. W. Hughes, proprietor of the Kooba Stud in New South Wales who later also purchased her sire Nizami.

-Nizam’s Ring was well tried at two by trainer J. W. McCurley, starting 16 times and winning the first of her four two year old wins at her third start at Rosehill.
+Standing at 14.2hh, Nizam’s Ring was well tried at two by trainer J. W. McCurley, starting 16 times and winning the first of her four wins at her third start at Rosehill.
 She placed second on four occasions which included gaining black-type in the AJC December Stakes (L).

-At three the 14.2hh filly had a Spring that was outstanding.
+At three she had an outstanding spring.
 In October’s AJC Flight Stakes (Gr.2) she finished brilliantly to win by a half neck.
-Ten days later she lined up in the VATC Caulfield 1000 Guineas (Gr.1) and ran away to win by three lengths.
+Ten days later she ran away to win by three lengths in the VATC Caulfield 1000 Guineas (Gr.1).
 At Flemington in the VRC Wakeful Stakes (Gr.2) she won easily by two and a half lengths under 9st 4lb (59kg).
-A win in the VRC Oaks (Gr.1) followed in which she withstood a strong finish from Saxony to hold on by half a neck.
-In Sydney she made it five successive wins when taking out the AJC Mersey Stakes,.
-Nizam’s Ring was retired to stud in the Autumn of 1948 after finishing fourth in the ATC Adrian Knox Stakes (L).
+A win in the VRC Oaks (Gr.1) followed, withstanding a strong finish from Saxony to hold on by half a neck.
+In Sydney she made it five successive wins when taking out the AJC Mersey Stakes.
+Nizam’s Ring was retired to stud in the autumn of 1948 after finishing fourth in the ATC Adrian Knox Stakes (L).

-Nizam’s Ring was sold at the Kooba Stud dispersal sale with a foal at foot for 6,000gns.
-Nizam’s Ring, an only foal, produced 8 winners including four in the USA.
-One daughter Nizam’s Belle produced the ARC Railway (Gr.1) winner Pipe Dream.
-Another daughter Niabell left the SAJC South Australian Derby (Gr.1) winner Royal Chat.
+Nizam’s Ring was sold at a Kooba Stud dispersal sale with a foal at foot for 6,000gns.
+Nizam’s Ring, an only foal, produced eight winners including four in the USA.
+One daughter, Nizam’s Belle, produced the ARC Railway (Gr.1) winner Pipe Dream.
+Another daughter, Niabell, left the SAJC South Australian Derby (Gr.1) winner Royal Chat.

 Next